dmitriyeff/vat-validation-form/README.md

 # VAT validation form

 VAT validation form is a simple app that checks if entered vat number is valid.
-App written with Angular using Vatlayer API features.
+An app is written with AngularJS using Vatlayer API features.
 For spinning up a web server was used Gulp.

 ## Installation